CodeYourFuture/SQL-Coursework-Week1/2-classes-db/task.md

     SELECT date, transaction_no, supplier_inv_no, description, amount
     FROM spends
     WHERE amount = 25000 OR amount = 30000 OR amount = 35000 OR amount = 40000;

+    //SHORT-EFFICIENT CODE (COPIED)
+    SELECT date, transaction_no, supplier_inv_no, description, amount
+    FROM spends
+    WHERE amount IN(25000, 30000, 35000, 40000);
 ```

 ### 6. Show the date, the supplier_id, the description and the amount for transactions with the expense area of 'Better Hospital Food'.
 You could do a query to get the expense_area_id first then do a query to find the dates, supplier_ids and amounts.
 But it would be better to do this all in one query by linking the tables together using INNER JOINs.